1996 United States presidential election in Colorado: Analysis

 Dole's slim victory made Colorado one of three states (along with Georgia and Montana) to flip against Clinton from 1992 to 1996, even as Clinton increased his national margin of victory by nearly 3 points.
 Until the 2024 presidential election, this was the last time since 1960 that Colorado and Nevada voted for different candidates, and the last time to date that Colorado has backed a losing Republican candidate.

 This is also the last election in which Mineral County, Otero County, and Bent County voted for a Democratic presidential candidate.
 Colorado was one of only two states which Bill Clinton lost in either of his elections but his wife Hillary Clinton won in 2016; the other being Virginia.
-Clinton is the only Democratic president to lose Colorado in his second election bid despite winning the state in his first, (although FDR lost Colorado in his third and fourth elections, after winning the state in his first two).
+Clinton is the only Democratic president to win state only once and then win re-election without it (although FDR lost Colorado in his third and fourth elections, after winning the state in his first two).
 This marks the last time that Colorado voted against an incumbent president who was re-elected.

 Dole's victory was the first of three consecutive Republican victories in the state, as Colorado would not vote Democratic again until Barack Obama in 2008, after which it became a Democratic stronghold.